Among the cryptocurrency community, there is a large group who believe that Ethereum will one day have the largest market cap of all.

 1. EOS (EOS)

-With a current market cap of over $2 billion, EOS is the biggest Ethereum-based token out there.
+With a current market cap of nearly $6 billion, EOS is the biggest Ethereum-based token out there.

 It’s important to clarify, however, that EOS has its own blockchain rather than using the Ethereum blockchain.
 This means that the Ethereum token is the only extent to which EOS is Ethereum-based.